rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 The downside of using this technique is that `Wrapper` is a new type, so it doesn’t have the methods of the value it’s holding.
-We would have to implement all the methods of `Vec` directly on `Wrapper` so it can delegate to `self.0`, allowing us to treat `Wrapper` exactly like a `Vec`.
+We would have to implement all the methods of `Vec` directly on `Wrapper` such that the methods delegate to `self.0`, which would allow us to treat `Wrapper` exactly like a `Vec`.
 If we wanted the new type to have every method the inner type has, implementing the `Deref` trait (discussed in Chapter 15 in the “Treating Smart Pointers like Regular References with the `Deref` Trait” section) on the `Wrapper` to return the inner type would be a solution.
-If we don’t want the `Wrapper` type to have all the methods of the inner type, in order to restrict the `Wrapper` type’s behavior for example, we would have to implement just the methods we do want manually.
+If we don’t want the `Wrapper` type to have all the methods of the inner type—for example, to restrict the `Wrapper` type’s behavior—we would have to implement just the methods we do want manually.

 Now you know how the newtype pattern is used in relation to traits; it’s also a useful pattern even when traits are not involved.
 Let’s switch focus and look